UtrechtUniversity/ricgraph/docs/ricgraph_videos.md

-In this [video Find outputs and organizations from a person (1m10s) (click to download)](videos/ricgraph_find_outputs_and_organizations_from_person.mp4), we first look up all nodes in Ricgraph that are connected to one person, i.e. publications, software and datasets the person has contributed to, and organizations the person is a member of.
+In this [video Find outputs and organizations from a person (1m10s) (click to download)](videos/ricgraph_find_outputs_and_organizations_from_person.mp4), we first look up all nodes in Ricgraph that are connected to one person, i.e. publications, software and data sets the person has contributed to, and organizations the person is a member of.
 Then we zoom in on the
 chair/subunit this person is a member of, and expand it to show his colleagues in the same chair/subunit.